 Later the working group took part in the PETRA-E (https://petra-education NULL.eu/) initiative, a joint European project, which in 2017 resulted in a general Framework of Reference for the Education and Training of Literary Translators (https://petra-education NULL.eu/framework-literary-translation/).
 The Framework is both a competence-based model and a learning line.
 It focuses on the competences a literary translator has and on their development over time from beginner’s to the expert’s level.

 It is available in 11 languages and can be used by teachers, students and individual translators.
 The PETRA-E Network (of which CEATL is a member) was established right after the project was finished and aims at promoting and implementing the Framework.

 In 2022 the working group started a new project provisionally called a Beginners’ Guide to Literary Translation.
 The main idea is to be of help to young people who are considering the prospect of becoming literary translators or are at the very beginning of their careers as such.
 The working group writes short articles on various topics in order to answer the questions they might have such as: how to negotiate with publishers, what are the benefits of joining a literary translators’ association, what are CAT tools and what do they have to do with literary translation, how to manage your time, etc. The articles are uploaded to a website which is currently under construction.

-The Visibility working group works at promoting both the visibility of translators and of the profession, and that of the actions of CEATL.
-It has several avenues of action for that, which include:
+The working group has several avenues of action for that, which include: